Contact

 Karsen has emerged as one of the most exciting young sprinters in the Max Reeves cohort, with tremendous upside and undeniable speed.
 Despite only one competitive appearance so far this season due to rugby commitments, he has already produced high-quality performances that confirm his talent and ceiling.
 With more racing opportunities, he’s a genuine threat to move rapidly up the national sprint ranks.

 Why he’s lethal: Even with minimal racing, Karsen can step on track and deliver immediately.
 That combination of natural speed, competitive edge, and untapped season volume makes him a dangerous prospect once he gets consistent runs throughout the athletics season.
-Karsen is looking to appear more before the end of the season as the Athletics Wellington Junior Championships will be is next major appearance.
-One of his main goals for next season will be to compete at the Colgate Games and the NZSSAA national championships 2026/27 season.
+One of his main goals for next season will be to develop consistency and compete at the Colgate Games and the NZSSAA national championships 2026/27 season.

 School / Club: Scots College / Paraparaumu Paraparumu Track and Field Club